WormieCorp/Localization.AspNetCore.TagHelpers/README.md

 Usage with a html attribute `<span localize>Text to localize</localize>`
 Ability to localize html attribute using the following: `<span localize-title="I'm the title to localize">This won't</span>`

-You can read more about this on the [Wiki](https://github.com/WormieCorp/Localization.AspNetCore.TagHelpers/wiki) Please also see the Localization.Demo project for a working template with the use of these localization helpers (based on default asp.net core template)
+You can read more about this on the [Documentation](https://wormiecorp.github.io/Localization.AspNetCore.TagHelpers/docs/helpers) page.
+Please also see the Localization.Demo project for a working template with the use of these localization helpers (based on default asp.net core template)